 Interested in epidemiology and public health?
 Learn more with science projects and activities like: Model How Herd Immunity Works, Fighting the Flu: How Your Immune System Uses Its Memory and BLASTing Flu Viruses

 Nicole Hernandez Hammer is an environmental scientist and advocate whose research centers upon climate change and the impact of climate change on sea level.
 (Biography)

 Interested in climate change and environmental science?
 Learn more with science projects like: Polar Puzzle: Will Ice Melting at the North or South Poles Cause Sea Levels to Rise?
 Is it Getting Hot in Here?
 Investigate the Greenhouse Effect, and Rooftop Gardens: Are They a Cool Idea?

 Interested in space science and engineering?
-Learn more with science projects like: The James Webb Space Telescope's Amazing Multiple Mirrors and Sunshield and Satellite Science: How Does Speed Affect Orbiting Altitude?
+Learn more with science projects like: Test the Webb Space Telescope's Amazing Multiple Mirrors and Sunshield and Satellite Science: How Does Speed Affect Orbiting Altitude?

 Bernardo Alberto Houssay was a physiologist who shared the 1947 Nobel Prize in Medicine for his research (after the discovery of insulin) on the role of pituitary gland hormones in carbohydrate metabolism.
 (Biography)

 Interested in endocrine science and human biology?
 Learn more with science projects like: Blood Sugar Balancing Act: How Exercise Tips the Scales, Lactose, Sucrose, and Glucose: How Many Sugars are in Your Smoothie?, and How Sweet It Is!
 Measuring Glucose in Your Food

 Césare Lattes was a physicist who researched cosmic rays, nuclear physics, and atomic physics.
 Lattes is credited as one of the discoverers of the pion, a subatomic particle that contains a quark and an antiquark.
 (Biography)